sauce-archives/assessment/README.md

 - Ubuntu 12.04 LTS
 - OpenJDK 1.7
 - Eclipse Juno for Java Developers [0]
-- Amazon AWS account, instructions are below, if this is an issue (e.g. for privacy reasons), please ping us
+- Amazon AWS account, instructions are below, if this is an issue (e.g. for privacy reasons), **PLEASE PING US**

 Feel free to use tools of your choice, but keep in mind that we cannot provide any assistance for tools other than the listed above.